 - Calendar tools like Google Calendar

-- Chat/Communication platforms, like Slack or Teams
+- Office chat or communication platforms like Slack or Teams

-Other capabilities to look for might include easy wayfinding within the platform.
+Other capabilities to look for might include easy wayfinding within the desk booking platform.
 In other words, employees should be able to find their assigned hotel desk for the day without directions.
-Additionally, the desk selection process should allow employees to choose the desk that’s best for their working style.
-For some employees, a standing desk is non-negotiable.
+Additionally, the desk selection process should allow employees to choose the desk that’s best for their working style; for some employees, a standing desk is non-negotiable.
 For others, the increased productivity that comes from dual monitors is the only reason to commute.

-Your leadership team needs insights into the behavior of your hybrid workforce and the data to back up those insights.
+Your leadership team needs insights into the behavior of your hybrid workforce, and the data to back up those insights.

-For example, you might notice members of your HR team are more likely to come into the office multiple times a week, but marketing employees might just come in once or twice.
-However, you initially designated a smaller neighborhood in your office to HR and a larger one for marketing.
-This decision means not all HR team members get to sit together.
-Upon reviewing your data, you may decide to switch this decision and re-designate your neighborhoods based on employees’ preferences.
+For example, you might notice members of your HR team are more likely to come into the office multiple times a week, but Marketing employees might just come in once or twice.
+However, maybe you initially designated a smaller neighborhood in your office to HR and a larger one for marketing.
+As a result, not all HR team members get to sit together—while the Marketing neighborhood is full of empty desks.